Home - The Best Propane Grills in 2023

 A lot of people bought this grill mainly because of the 304 stainless steel construction.
 It’s as tough as it is shiny.
 But some people just can’t stand that part of it.

-Still, there are those who deal with stainless steel because of the grill’s other key features.
+Still, some deal with stainless steel because of the grill’s other key features.
 It gets really hot, and it has a ton of storage.
 Many like the idea of being able to store their stuff in the cabinet.
 Few grills offer that option.

 12. Weber Q2200 Liquid Propane Portable Grill